ArianOmidi/OSKernel/README.md

 <!-- ABOUT THE PROJECT -->
 ## About

-A fully functioning OS Kernel and file system written in C. Complete with Disk Drivers, I/O, shell memory, and more!
+A fully functioning OS Kernel and file system written in C. Complete with a contigous file system, disk drivers, I/O, memory manager, CPU emulation, and more!

 <!-- GETTING STARTED -->
 ## Getting Started